nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/zigbee_fota.rst

 OTA upgrade process
 *******************

+The OTA Upgrade Client queries for OTA Upgrade Servers with the intervals defined by the :kconfig:option:`CONFIG_ZIGBEE_FOTA_SERVER_DISOVERY_INTERVAL_HRS` Kconfig option until at least one server is found.
+Once found, the client starts to query the server for images.
+The interval between queries for the available Zigbee FOTA images is defined by the :kconfig:option:`CONFIG_ZIGBEE_FOTA_IMAGE_QUERY_INTERVAL_MIN` Kconfig option.
 After querying the OTA Upgrade Server for available images and receiving information about the image, the library begins the OTA upgrade process.
-The interval between queries for the available Zigbee FOTA images is defined by :kconfig:option:`CONFIG_ZIGBEE_FOTA_IMAGE_DISOVERY_INTERVAL_HRS`.
 The library uses :ref:`nrfxlib:zboss`'s ZCL API to download the image.

 After the OTA Upgrade Client downloads the Zigbee OTA image header, the stack verifies the following mandatory fields: